Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 years ago alienware had an $50+ upgraded power cable as an add on.

+Meanwhile, all you need to do is have some kind of transformer or other device that separates electrical circuits.

-Spoken like a true desktop security guru (Score:4, Funny)
+Spoken like a true desktop security guru (Score:5, Funny)

 Spoken like a true desktop security guru.